 - Benefits of Using Microsoft Project

-- How does Microsoft Project Works
+- How Does Microsoft Project Work?

-- Common Use Cases of Microsoft Project
+- Common Use Cases for Microsoft Project

 - Conclusion